arvindd/.emacs.d/README.md

 Note that all the keybindings (except those for org-mode) are put in one place: `keybindings.el`.
 All the org-mode keybindings are put along with other org-mode settings (see below).

+# Windows specific installation / settings
+## Starting Emacs as a server
+Well, windows is a beast, but we can handle that too.
+The best way is to have the user-preference file (`.emacsuer` mentioned above) with the following code:

+         (when (eq system-type 'windows-nt)
+             (require 'server)
+             (unless (server-running-p) (server-start))

+          # The following is also useful in a corporate environment where [cntlm](http://cntlm.sourceforge.net/) or [px](https://github.com/genotrance/px)
+		  # is used as a proxy-proxy to access internet via an NTLM proxy
+          # (setq url-proxy-services
+          #      '(("no_proxy" . "^\\(localhost\\|10.*\\)")
+          #        ("http" . "localhost:3128")
+          #        ("https" . "localhost:3128")))

+You can add other customisations to the above file; note that we also have a (commented out) configuration for a proxy setup in the above file.
+To use that config, just uncomment the lines, and add your specific values to the variables.

+## Pinning to taskbar
+Hey, this is another small trick.
+To pin emacs on the taskbar, just follow these steps:

+1. In your emacs distribution, get into the `bin` folder, and double-click on `runemacs` to start emacs.
+Emacs starts, with an icon shown on the taskbar
+2. Now, right-click on the icon on the taskbar, and click on "pin to taskbar"
+3. Right-click this icon again, and move up to `emacs` menu-option, and right-click that again.
+Select "Properties"
+4. In the "Properties", change the target to run `runemacs` instead of `emacs` that you'll see there. **Very important is to keep the rest of the path as it is!**

+Yes, it requires all these steps in this order to have the best "pin to taskbar" experience.
+A simple "pin to taskbar" with following the other (one-time) steps will show two icons on the taskbar everytime emacs is started.

+## Adding emacs to context-menu
+**NOTE: For this to work, you should have already followed the steps mentione in "Starting Emacs as a server" above.**

+If you would just like to use emacs to edit files, and would like to access emacs via a context menu, all you have to do is to edit the `addtomenu` file that you see in this repo to change all the paths to emacs to the one that you have in your PC, and then double-click this file to add some registry information.
+After do this, you will see two menu items in your context-menu: one that starts a new emacs for editing files, and one that simply allows you to use an existing emacs instance to edit a file.

+If your emacs is in `c:\tools\emacs` directory, then, the file `addtomenu` already contains this path: simply double-click that to add these menu-items in your context-menu.

 # Color themes
 The popular package color-theme is included with the configuration.
 The default color theme is as set in `loadext.el` file.